johnbywater/dcbdb/README.md

 Concurrent append requests are collected into batches and processed sequentially, using dirty pages, before flushing all changes to disk, after which individual responses to all client requests in the batch are sent.

-Concurrent read requests are streamed in batches, using a new reader for each batch, which allows pages to be reused quickly by avoiding hogging TSN for especially for subscription readers.
+Concurrent read requests are streamed in batches, using a new reader for each batch, which allows pages to be reused quickly by avoiding hogging TSNs, which is especially important to support long-running subscription readers.

 This design yields crash-safe commits, concurrent readers without blocking, and efficient space reuse via the free-lists tree.